arromeral/w2pandas_arromeral/README.md

 The Country column has been considered of special interest, so work has been done to clean it in greater depth.
 To do this, a dictionary has been created from a csv file that relates the name of the country with its ISO3 code, which is the data that has finally been used to categorize the column.

 ### Analysis stage:
 Once the dataframe has been cleaned, the efficiency of the work has been verified by carrying out a series of analyzes and studies based on the clean dataframe.
-Some of the most relevant outputs can be seen in the Wrangling & Analysis outputs section of this document.
+Some of the most relevant outputs can be seen in the Wrangling & Analysis outputs section in this document.

 To carry out these analyzes I have made extensive use of the Pandas methods, groupby, get_dummies and corr(), in addition to other numpy functions.